Preference Evolution under Partner Choice: Preference Evolution with Complete Information

-We call the combination of a matching configuration and an associated strategy profile $(\mu(\varepsilon), \Sigma)$ a \textbf{matching profile}.
+We call the combination of a matching profile and an associated strategy profile $(\mu, S)$ an \textbf{outcome}.

-\begin{remark} An implicit assumption we make is that the strategies played in a matching profile are \emph{pairwise-homogeneous}.
-That is, the strategy pair played by two matched agents only depends on the types of those agents.
-However, when two agents of the same type are matched, they are allowed to play different strategies.
-This is more general than the standard assumption in the literature on preference evolution, where the strategy pair has to be symmetric when same-type agents are matched.\footnote{The rationale for the standard assumption in the literature is as follows.
+\begin{remark} In our model, when two agents of the same type are matched, they are allowed to play different strategies.\footnote{Note that $s_{t,t}$ being exchangeable does not imply symmetric play.
+For example, if $s_{t,t}$ is such that $s_{t,t}[(x,y)]=s_{t,t}[(y,x)]=\frac{1}{2}$ where $x\neq y$, then type-$t$ agents play an asymmetric strategy pair $(x,y)$ across all same-type matches.} This is more general than the standard assumption in the literature on preference evolution, in which the strategy pair has to be symmetric when agents of the same type are matched.\footnote{The rationale for the standard assumption in the literature is as follows.
 Since the underlying two-person game $\Gamma$ is simultaneous and the matching process is exogenous, there is no opportunity for the agents to condition their strategies on their matched partners' strategies, but only their types.
-Therefore, given that $\Gamma$ is symmetric, if $x_{\theta, \theta} \in X$ denotes the strategy chosen by a $\theta$-type agent against another $\theta$-type agent, then for a pair of $\theta$-type agents, they both necessarily play $x_{\theta, \theta}$.} When we take into account endogenous matching, we assume that an agent has the ability to observe their opponent's strategy during repeated interactions and can make pairwise deviations with other agents.\footnote{Assuming observability of strategies played by opponents is inconsequential when matching is exogenous as in the literature.} This implies that same type agents are able to play different strategies when being matched in an outcome.
-More importantly, as shown in Example \ref{eg: nash stability}, for some underlying games, there cannot be a stable matching profile in which same-type agents play the same strategy.
-Hence, the possibility of asymmetry is critical for our analysis.
+Therefore, given that $\Gamma$ is symmetric, if $x_{t, t} \in \mathcal{X}$ denotes the strategy chosen by a type-$t$ agent against another type-$t$ agent, then for a pair of type-$t$ agents, they both necessarily play $x_{t, t}$.} Importantly, as shown in Example \ref{eg: nash stability}, for some underlying games there cannot be a stable outcome in which agents of the same type play the same strategy.
+Hence, the possibility of asymmetry is critical for our analysis. \end{remark}